Phulwartanr: Infrastructure

 Phulwartanr has an area of 3.25 km2.
 It is 32 km from the district headquarters Dhanbad.
 There is a railway station at Phulwartanr.
 Buses are available in the town.
 It has 5 km roads and open drains.
 The two major sources of protected water supply are hand pumps and tap water from treated sources.
 There are 1,103 domestic electric connections.
 Amongst the educational facilities, it has 3 primary schools, 1 middle school and 1 secondary school.
 The nearest senior secondary school is at Bansjora 1 km away.
 The nearest general degree college is at Baghmara 4 km away.
 It has branches of 1 nationalised bank, 1 cooperative bank, 15 agricultural credit societies and 6 non-agricultural credit societies.

 Economy

 The Barora Area of BCCL has four mines - Muraidih Colliery, Phularitand Colliery, Damoda Colliery and Madhuband Colliery.
 It is located on the western end of Jharia Coalfield.

 Transport

 Phulwartanr is on the Topchanchi-Gomoh-Phuwartanr-Dhanbad Road.

+As of 2024, Two passengers trains - mainly (03331/2) Dhanbad–Chandrapura and (18019/20) Dhanbad-Jhargram - stop at the Phulwartanr railway station.